TESTS

 $ stack install shelltestrunner

-$ make functest
+$ just functest

 Run the package tests (unit tests, maybe doctests, but not functional tests) of all or selected packages.